mukkid/RedditImageBot/README.md

 ## How to use
 First, create a reddit personal use script application.

-Next, add a `credentials.py` to your working directory and add your applications credentials.
+Next, add a `credentials.py` file to your working directory and add your applications credentials.

     ID='YOUR_ID'
     SECRET='YOUR_SECRET'